CF Benchmarks

 Market Structure Positioning

-These characteristics enable crypto event contract, such as those offered by Kalshi, to occupy a distinct slot alongside CFTC-regulated listed options, in terms of institutional suitability, compared to offshore prediction markets, as outlined in table below.
+These characteristics enable crypto event contracts, such as those offered by Kalshi, to occupy a distinct slot alongside CFTC-regulated listed options, in terms of institutional suitability, compared to offshore prediction markets, as outlined in table below.

 Below, we set out the key distinctions between crypto event contracts offered by Kalshi (settling to regulated CF Benchmarks RTIs) and other types of prediction markets.